John Byrne (comics)

-John Lindley Byrne (/bɜrn/; born July 6, 1950) is a British-born American writer and artist of superhero comics.
-Since the mid-1970s, Byrne has worked on many major superheroes; with noted work on Marvel Comics' X-Men, She-Hulk and Fantastic Four.
-Byrne also facilitated the 1986 relaunch of DC Comics' Superman franchise with the limited series The Man of Steel, the first issue of which featured comics' first variant cover.
+John Lindley Byrne (/bɜrn/; born July 6, 1950) is a British-born American comic book writer and artist of superhero comics.
+Since the mid-1970s, Byrne has worked on many major superheroes; with noted work on Marvel Comics's X-Men and Fantastic Four.
+Byrne also facilitated the 1986 relaunch of DC Comics's Superman franchise with the limited series The Man of Steel, the first issue of which featured the comics' first variant cover.

-Coming into the comics profession as penciller, inker, letterer and writer on his earliest work, Byrne began co-plotting the X-Men comics during his tenure on them, and launched his writing career in earnest with Fantastic Four (where he also served as penciler and inker).
-During the 1990s he produced a number of creator-owned works, including Next Men and Danger Unlimited.
-He scripted the first issues of Mike Mignola's Hellboy series and produced a number of Star Trek comics for IDW Publishing.
+Coming into the comics profession as a penciller, inker, letterer, and writer on his earliest work, Byrne began co-plotting the X-Men comics during his tenure on them, for story arcs including "Dark Phoenix Saga" and "Days of Future Past", and co-creating characters such as Kitty Pryde, Emma Frost, Sabretooth, Shadow King, and Rachel Summers.
+Byrne launched his writing career in earnest with Fantastic Four, also serving as penciler and inker, and added She-Hulk onto the team while writing a solo series for The Thing.
+While working on X-Men, he created the Canadian superhero team Alpha Flight, and later wrote and drew their own series.

+Moving to DC, Byrne established the modern origin for Superman in The Man of Steel before writing and drawing two monthly titles and various miniseries for the character.
+Byrne then returned to Marvel, introducing the Great Lakes Avengers, and wrote and drew the humorous fourth wall-breaking series The Sensational She-Hulk.
+Revisiting X-Men as a writer, Byrne co-created Bishop and Omega Red.
+Byrne was the writer and artist of the Wonder Woman series for three years, during which he created the second Wonder Girl, Cassie Sandsmark.

+During the 1990s he produced a number of creator-owned works, including Next Men and Danger Unlimited, and was one of the founders of the Legend imprint at Dark Horse Comics.
+He scripted the first issues of Mike Mignola's Hellboy series and produced several Star Trek comics for IDW Publishing.
+In 2010, Byrne revived Next Men to conclude the series.
 Hailed as one of the most prolific and influential comic book artists ever, Byrne and his X-Men collaborator Chris Claremont were entered into the Will Eisner Award Hall of Fame in 2015.

-He is the co-creator of such Marvel characters as Kitty Pryde/Shadowcat, Emma Frost, Sabretooth, Shadow King, Scott Lang, James Rhodes, Bishop, Omega Red, and Rachel Summers, as well as the Canadian superhero team Alpha Flight.
-Among DC characters, Byrne co-created Amanda Waller and created Cassie Sandsmark.